2 MONTH CLASS FOR BEGINNERS

 ( dates of the workshops can be discussed in case )

 BOUCHESTRASSE 75, room 101

-- attendance to both classes weekly on Mon. and Wed. with
+- both classes weekly on Mon. and Wed.

-- 20 % discount on all Berlindrawing offers during the 2 months:
+in addiction, the student has the right to 20 % discount on all Berlindrawing offers during the 2 months, including:

 . the untutored life drawing sessions happening on Tuesdays and Thursdays ( in Wrangelstrasse 76 ) click for info

 . all the weekend 1 or 2 day workshops happening during the 2 months

 The aim of this course is to learn and deepen the basic skills of drawing and figure drawing.
 Students will learn the fundamentals of drawing through observation, instinct, and traditional methods in a winning combination.
 Focus will be on the main points of traditional drawing, such as structure, volume, shading, framing, and composition as well as the human figure, and anatomy.
 Through a step by step program, you will learn how to bring what you see onto paper and how to finish with a completed chiaroscuro drawing.
 These skills are an essential foundation for further personal artistic exploration.